On non-primitive Weierstrass points: Acknowledgments

 \section{Acknowledgments}

 Most of this paper was developed from part of my thesis at Harvard University, and I owe Joe Harris a great debt for suggesting the questions and providing several key insights.
-I also thank Nathan Kaplan for a number of helpful conversations on numerical semigroups.
+I also thank Nathan Kaplan for a number of helpful conversations on numerical semigroups, and the anonymous referee for detailed comments on the manuscript.